-Finding the right post cap for your deck or railing can be a difficult and time-consuming process.
-With there being so many different sizes and options to choose from, it is very important to understand which type of post cap is the most ideal solution for your desired application.
-With this being said, it is also extremely important for you to understand how to measure your posts, whether they are made of vinyl or just plain wood.
+Finding the right post cap for your deck or railing can be difficult and time-consuming.
+With so many different sizes and options, it is essential to understand which type of post cap is the ideal solution for your desired application.
+With this being said, it is also imperative to understand how to measure your posts, whether they are made of vinyl or plain wood.
 Without this knowledge, you could easily purchase the wrong size or type of post cap.
-Don't worry though, we've got you covered through every step of the process!
+Don't worry, though.
+We've got you covered through every step of the process!

-In order to find the post cap that will pair perfectly with your post, you must first understand the measuring process.
-The caps that we offer are labeled for use with the named post size, therefore technically each cap will measure slightly different than its actual dimensions.
-It should fit just snugly enough that it will prevent corrosion beneath, while also being able to grip and hold itself onto the top of the post.
+To find the post cap that will pair perfectly with your post, you must first understand the measuring process.
+The caps we offer are labeled for use with the named post size.
+Therefore, each cap will measure slightly differently than its actual dimensions.
+It should fit just snugly enough to prevent corrosion beneath while also being able to grip and hold itself onto the top of the post.

-When determining which cap is most ideal for your desired application, it is important to first understand that there are two different types of caps offered: Internal and External.
-Internal caps have ridges that extend from the bottom side to fit perfectly inside the top of your post, while External caps extend past the edges of the post and grasp the outer edges of your post.
+When determining which cap is ideal for your desired application, it is important first to understand that there are two different types of caps: Internal and External.
+Internal caps have ridges extending from the bottom to fit perfectly inside the top of your post, while External caps extend past the edges of the post and grasp the outer edges of your post.

-When looking at the differences between the two types of caps, the most important things to keep in mind are the type of posts you are using the caps with and the way you would measure the two different types.
+When looking at the differences between the two types of caps, the most important things to remember are the type of posts you are using the caps with and how you would measure the two different types.
 When measuring an external cap, you would measure it from the inner wall to the opposite side's inner wall.
 And when measuring an internal cap, you would measure from the outer edge of the ridge on the bottom side to the outer edge of the parallel ridge.

 Measuring Your External Post Cap

-Looking at the diagrams featured below, you can see the size differences in relation to the cap size and the actual measurements.
-Often times, an external post cap will look much bigger than the actual dimensions.
-This is because the caps will typically taper down into a smaller size on the bottom (see diagram on right), which is actually the post size that it is intended to be used with.
+Looking at the diagrams featured below, you can see the size differences between the cap size and the actual measurements.
+An external post cap will frequently look much bigger than the actual dimensions.
+This is because the caps will typically taper down into a smaller size on the bottom (see diagram on the right), which is the post size that it is intended to be used with.

 Measuring external post caps is a fairly simple process.
-It is essentially measuring from the inner edge of one of the post cap's walls to the opposite side's inner edge and it should consistently match with the corresponding post size.
+It essentially measures from the inner edge of one of the post cap's walls to the opposite side's inner edge and should consistently match the corresponding post size.

 Measuring Your Internal Post Cap

-When determing which size of internal post cap to use, a common problem customers face is the fact that vinyl posts will have varying wall thinknesses.
-The wall thickness is how wide your vinyl post walls are and different types of posts will have different measurements of wall thickness.
+When determining which internal post cap size to use, customers face a common problem: vinyl posts will have varying wall thicknesses.
+The wall thickness is how wide your vinyl post walls are, and different types of posts will have different wall thickness measurements.
 With this being said, it is crucial to determine your post wall thickness before determining which internal post cap will truly fit into your post.

-To measure your internal post cap size, you will essentially do the same thing that was discussed in measuring an external post cap, however with these, you must measure from the outside of one of the bottom ridges directly across to the opposite side's outer ridge.
-If done properly, these measurments will accurately provide you with the information needed to pair the cap with its corresponding post size.
+To measure your internal post cap size, you will essentially do the same thing discussed in measuring an external post cap; however, with these, you must measure from the outside of one of the bottom ridges directly across to the opposite side's outer ridge.
+If done properly, these measurements will accurately provide you with the information needed to pair the cap with its corresponding post size.

 Understanding & Measuring Your Post Size

-Whether you have wooden or vinyl posts, it is crucial for you to first understand what size post cap you are in need of.
+Whether you have wooden or vinyl posts, it is crucial for you first to understand what size post cap you need.
 If you are unsure about your post size, we will show you exactly how to measure your posts and determine which size post cap you need.
-However before measuring anything, there are several things that must be acknowledged.
+However, before measuring anything, several things must be acknowledged.

 This is because Nominally measured wood states the dimensions of the green, unfinished planks.
-However in the process of drying, wooden planks shrink significantly.
-On top of that, once the wood is dried and shrunk, it is then planed and shrunk even more in order to smooth the surfaces and make the post a single, consistent size.
-After the completion of this phase, the lumber is then considered "finished".
-This is where the confusion usually occcurs.
+However, in the process of drying, wooden planks shrink significantly.
+On top of that, once the wood is dried and shrunk, it is planned and shrunk even more to smooth the surfaces and make the post a single, consistent size.
+After completing this phase, the lumber is considered "finished."
+This is where the confusion usually occurs.
 A simple rule of thumb to keep in mind when finding your post size is that when the " (inch) symbol is used, these are the Actual measurements.
 Otherwise, the measurements would be considered Nominal.